ChrisKlug/web-dev-workshop/readme.md

 ## Questions?

 If you are in the workshop, just let Chris know that you have a question.
 If you are not currently attending the workshop, you can contact Chris on Twitter, where his handle is [@ZeroKoll](https://twitter.com/ZeroKoll), or through mail at chris(a)59north.com.

+## Special thank you

+A special thank you needs to be added to @CarolinNygren who has worked through all the labs and made sure that they work.
+Thank you Carolin, you rock!